Holon (Nik Bärtsch album)

-Holon is an album by Swiss pianist and composer Nik Bärtsch's band Ronin recorded in France in 2007 and released on the ECM label.
+Holon is an album by Swiss pianist and composer Nik Bärtsch's band Ronin recorded in France in July 2007 and released on ECM the following year.

 Reception

-The Allmusic review by Thom Jurek states "The most beautiful thing about Holon is how "live" it all feels.
+The AllMusic review by Thom Jurek states "The most beautiful thing about Holon is how "live" it all feels.
 You can see in the mind's eye and fully hear this music in a setting where an audience is urging the band on, not just listening, but moving.
 How much better does it get than that?
-The more things stay the same in Ronin, the more they change".
+The more things stay the same in Ronin, the more they change."